canonical/opensearch-operator/docs/how-to/deploy/launch-a-large-deployment.md

 2. Set `init_hold=true` on every application **except** the main orchestrator.
    This prevents non-orchestrator applications from starting before integration.
 ```

+See [Node roles and cluster topology](explanation-node-roles) for details on why
+these rules are required.

 ### 1. Deploy the main orchestrator